-I envision a future for Silver Lake College of the Holy Family where we achieve many BIG BOLD dreams!
+I envision a future for Holy Family College where we achieve many BIG BOLD dreams!

-I envision a future where Silver Lake College of the Holy Family is no longer one of the best kept secrets in Wisconsin.
+I envision a future where Holy Family College is no longer one of the best kept secrets in Wisconsin.
 A future where we grow from serving just under 450 students to where our enrollment eclipses 3,000 students.